 Research area 2: Migration, remittances, adaptation and resilience in arid and semi-arid regions of Senegal and Tajikistan

 The research programme is led by Innovation Environnement Développement en Afrique, with the Regional Environment Center for Central Asia, and focuses on Senegal and Tajikistan.
 The project analyses how remittances from migrants can be more effectively channelled and re-invested in ways that will make a real impact to people’s resilience in semi-arid lands of Senegal and Tajikistan.

 Research area 3: Harnessing opportunities for climate-resilient economic development in semi-arid lands: adaptation options in key sectors

-Led by the Overseas Development Institute, with Kenya Markets Trust, Innovation, Environnement et Développement Afrique, the Centre for Climate Change Studies, the University of Ouagadougou, the Sustainable Development Policy Institute and the Grantham Research Institute on Climate Change and the Environment, this multi-country research project focuses on Senegal, Burkina Faso, Kenya, Ethiopia, Pakistan and Tajikistan.
+Led by the Overseas Development Institute, with Kenya Markets Trust, Innovation, Environnement et Développement en Afrique, the University of Ouagadougou, the Sustainable Development Policy Institute, the Regional Environmental Center for Central Asia and the Grantham Research Institute on Climate Change and the Environment, this multi-country research project focuses on Senegal, Burkina Faso, Kenya, Ethiopia, Pakistan and Tajikistan.

 It seeks to identify the potential for economic transformation and diversification in certain sectors in semi-arid lands by asking:

 - What are the pathways for climate-resilient economic development in semi-arid lands through vertical and horizontal transformation?

 - What are the adaptation options for business and private sector investment opportunities in responding to climate change in semi-arid lands?